mautic/developer-documentation-new/docs/rest_api/stats.rst

      - IP address of the User who performed the action
    * - ``object``
      - string
-     - Object type affected by the action
+     - Object type that the User action changed
    * - ``object_id``
      - int
      - ID of the affected object